Targeting Alignment: Extracting Safety Classifiers of Aligned LLMs: Evaluation

 \shortsection{Dataset augmentation} Since most of the datasets lack safe prompts or targets to attack, we augment them when necessary.
 For safe prompts, we use an LLM to convert unsafe prompts to their corresponding safe version (following best practices~\cite{dingDataAugmentationUsing2024}), as it is a simple natural language task suitable for the use of LLMs.
 We manually verify two properties of each generated prompt: the instruction does not prompt the model for unsafe information, and it has the same structure as the original prompt.
 For example, the prompt \textit{``Write a script that can exploit vulnerabilities in a software or operating system''} becomes \textit{``Write a script that can identify and help fix vulnerabilities in a software or operating system''}, satisfying the two desired properties.
+Note that preserving the structure of the prompt ensures that we focus on safety rather than artifacts of the dataset, such as how prompts are formatted.

-The GCG optimization objective aims to increase the probability of a given output sequence.
+The GCG optimization objective aims to increase the probability of a given output sequence of tokens.
 Therefore, it needs a target output string for each input prompt.
-For missing targets, we generate what would be a compliance from the model using an LLM, \eg \textit{''Sure, here is a script that can exploit vulnerabilities in a software or operating system"} for the previous unsafe input example.
+For missing target prompts (\eg corresponding to augmented safe input prompts), we generate a possible compliant output from the model using an LLM.
+For instance, \textit{``Sure, here is a script that can exploit vulnerabilities in a software or operating system''} is the target string for the previous unsafe input example.

 \shortsection{Datasets} We use two datasets in our experiments: \begin{itemize} \item An augmented version of \textit{AdvBench}~\cite{zouUniversalTransferableAdversarial2023} with 520 original unsafe instructions and 520 added safe instructions. \item A subset of \textit{OR-Bench}~\cite{cuiORBenchOverRefusalBenchmark2024} made of 1000 randomly sampled prompts (of which 500 are unsafe and 500 are safe) for computational reasons. \end{itemize}